Login

 Easy to handle and install

-Maybe more rigid and harder to handle
+More rigid and challenging to handle

 R-Value

-R-value varies based on density
+Varies based on density

 Density